Anujjoshi3105/contestAPI/readme.md

 # Contest API

-This API provides users with the ability to fetch competitive programming contest ratings across multiple platforms, including Codeforces, Codechef, Leetcode, and GFG.
+This API provides users with the ability to fetch competitive programming contest ratings across multiple platforms, including Codeforces, Codechef, Leetcode, Atcoder and GFG.
 It supports fetching ratings for individual platforms or all platforms at once via RESTful endpoints.

 ## Features